jaredbt/gearset-mcp-server/README.md

 # Gearset MCP Server

+> **⚠️ Disclaimer:** This is an **unofficial, personal project** and is **not affiliated with, endorsed by, or supported by Gearset**.
+This project provides a third-party integration with Gearset's public APIs using the Model Context Protocol.
+Use at your own risk.

-A [Model Context Protocol](https://modelcontextprotocol.io/) server that provides tools for interacting with Gearset's CI/CD automation and DevOps workflows.
+A community-built [Model Context Protocol](https://modelcontextprotocol.io/) server that provides tools for interacting with Gearset's CI/CD automation and DevOps workflows through their public APIs.

 ## Features